rome/tools/website/src/_includes/docs/cli-commands.md

 #### `rome init`

 This command assists in the creation of a new Rome project.
+The command will ask few questions about coding style and configuration extension.

 Actions that are performed:

  - `rome.rjson` is created that serves as your [project configuration](#project-configuration).
  - `.editorconfig` is created that correctly sets indentation for editors that support [EditorConfig](https://editorconfig.org/).

+The command only works on projects that don't have Rome configuration.

+{% include docs/cli-screenshots/init.md %}

+#### `rome auto-config`

+This command is useful to "fix" some issues inside the projects.
+Rome will scan your project and detect the configuration of your existing project, and craft some configuration setting tailored on your project.

 **Flags**

-- `--apply`
+- `--allowDirty` bypasses the VCS check, allowing to perform the command on a working directory with uncommitted files

+**Uncommitted changes and `--allowDirty`**

+Since this command can be destructive and may have unintended consequences, we check if you have any uncommitted changes.
+It's important to make sure you have everything committed in case you aren't happy with the effects of running this command. ie. you run into a bug, you don't like Rome, or want to try it some other time.

-Additional operations are applied with this flag:
+Operations are applied with this command:

 - `rome check --apply` is ran which will automatically format and autofix your files.
 - Global variables are extracted from previous errors and automatically added to your project config.

-**Uncomitted changes and `--apply`**

-Since this command can be destructive and may have unintended consequences, we check if you have any uncomitted changes.
-It's important to make sure you have everything committed in case you aren't happy with the effects of running this command. ie. you run into a bug, you don't like Rome, or want to try it some other time.
-You can bypass this restriction by adding the `--allow-dirty` flag.

-{% include docs/cli-screenshots/init.md %}
+- Invalid licenses found inside the dependencies of the project are stored in the configuration file.

 #### `rome logs`